Rediscover Dairy

 CREAM

-Cream is the thick white-pale yellow liquid which naturally rises to the top when milk is left to stand.
-With a fat content ranging between 20- 50 %, it is a luxury dairy product that is often used as an accompaniment to desserts or as an ingredient in sweet or savoury dishes.
-Commercially, cream is produced by centrifugation of milk, which is a simple separation method that allows the less dense cream component of milk to rise to the top for removal.
+Cream is the thick white or pale yellow liquid that naturally rises to the top when milk is left to stand.
+With a fat content of 20–50%, cream is a luxury dairy product that is often used with desserts or as an ingredient in sweet or savoury dishes.
+Commercially, cream is produced by spinning milk in a special tank called a centrifuge.
+This allows the less dense cream component of milk to separate from the denser water component, and so the cream can easily be removed from the top

 Cream with a fat content of 35% or higher can be frozen.
-Low-fat creams (e.g. single cream) are not as suitable for freezing because they tend to separate and go watery upon thawing.
+Low-fat creams (e.g. single cream) are not as suitable for freezing, because they tend to separate and become watery upon thawing.

-Clotted cream contains a minimum of 55-60% milk fat.
-Due to its higher fat content and lower water content, it has a much thicker consistency than regular cream.
-Production of clotted cream involves heating whole milk , and then allowing it to cool slowly in shallow trays.
-The cream rises to the top and forms a thick crusted layer of ‘clots’ that can be easily separated from the skimmed milk portion.
+Clotted cream contains a minimum of 55–60% milk fat.
+Because of its high fat content and fairly low water content, it has a much thicker consistency than regular cream.
+To make clotted cream, whole milk is heated and then cooled slowly in shallow trays.
+The cream rises to the top and forms a thick crusted layer of ‘clots’, which can easily be separated from the skimmed milk portion.
 Clotted cream is slightly yellow in colour.

-Both sour cream and crème fraîche are fermented milk products, made from cream.
-The cream is fermented with bacterial cultures which produce lactic acid, causing the cream to sour and thicken, giving a smooth viscous product.
-Crème fraîche usually has a higher fat content and is not quite as soured as sour cream and tends to have a richer, less tangy flavour.
-Thickening agents such as gelatine, guar gum or vegetable enzymes are sometimes added to sour cream, particularly to reduced-fat or ‘light’ varieties but are less often added to crème fraîche.
-Both are often used in dips or as an ingredient in soups or sauces.
+Both sour cream and crème fraîche are fermented milk products made from cream.
+The cream is fermented with bacterial cultures that produce lactic acid.
+This causes the cream to sour and thicken, giving a smooth, viscous product.
+Crème fraîche usually has a higher fat content and tends to have a richer, less tangy flavour than sour cream.
+Thickening agents such as gelatine, guar gum or vegetable enzymes are sometimes added to sour cream, particularly to reduced-fat or ‘light’ varieties, but not commonly to crème fraîche.
+Both sour cream and crème fraîche are popular for making dips or as an ingredient in soups or sauces.

 Scroll to Top